Our Board

 Washington Women’s Foundation is governed by a 19-member Board of Directors elected from and by the membership.

 Susan Barley joined the Foundation in 2013.
-Over the years, she has been a member of the Pooled Fund/Collective Grant Committee, Partner Grant Committee, International Grant Committee, Finance Committee, Intersect/Convening Committee and Cabinet.
+Over the years, she has been a member of the Pooled Fund/Collective Grant Committee, Partner Grant Committee, Advocacy Grant Committee, International Grant Committee, Finance and Governance Committees, Intersect/Convening Committee and Cabinet.

 Susan has been an enthusiastic member of our community as we have redefined our mission and values.
 She values working with our members, staff, and nonprofit communities to learn more about how we may focus our philanthropic efforts to increase racial/gender equity with a systemic approach.
-She enjoys connecting with other women and believes in the power of listening, learning, and communicating.
+She believes in the power of listening, learning, and communicating as a collective, advocating for systemic change now and for a better future for our children.
 She also really enjoys the social events!
-She is excited to embark on another chapter with the Foundation as a board member.

 By training, Susan is a corporate attorney, with her own special projects practice.
 She has a lot of family in the Seattle area and spends much time with them.
 Too much time, perhaps, in the view of her children.
 She enjoys the outdoors, travel, art, and connecting with friends and family.

 Sue Bennett joined the Foundation in 1997.
-She currently serves on the Executive Committee as Secretary, and has served as Chair of the Pooled Fund Grant Committee and the 10th Anniversary Committee.
-Sue is the Executive Director of Leadership Tomorrow, an organization whose purpose is to educate, inspire, connect, and catalyze cross-sector leaders who work together for collective impact.
+She has served on the Executive Committee as Secretary, and as Chair of the Pooled Fund Grant Committee and the 10th Anniversary Committee.
+Sue is former the Executive Director of Leadership Tomorrow, an organization whose purpose is to educate, inspire, connect, and catalyze cross-sector leaders who work together for collective impact.
 Prior to this, she was the Senior Learning Manager at Philanthropy Northwest, an organization that works with grant makers in six northwest states and Hawai’i to promote effective, collaborative grantmaking.
-Sue has served on the boards of the Seattle Metropolitan Chamber of Commerce, Child Care Resources, Planned Parenthood, and Cancer Lifeline.
+Sue has served on the boards of the Seattle Metropolitan Chamber of Commerce, Child Care Resources, Planned Parenthood, The Reed Coleman Family Foundation, and Cancer Lifeline.
 She graduated from Stanford University.
 Sue has been a part of the Foundation since the very beginning and is humbled and inspired by the many smart and engaged women who continue to find new ways to learn together and have collective impact.
 Sue is an optimist and is confident that together we can create a better, healthier, more equitable community for all.

-Jodi Green joined the Foundation in 2008 and is the Vice Chair of the Board.
-She is Chairwoman Emerita of the University of Washington Foundation Board and just completed co-chairing the UW’s “Be Boundless” campaign, raising more than $6.3 billion.
-She also serves on the Board of the Seattle Parks Foundation.
+Jodi Green joined the Foundation in 2008.
+She is Chairwoman Emerita of the University of Washington Foundation Board and co-chaired the UW’s “Be Boundless” $6.3 billion campaign.
+She serves on the Board of Seattle Parks Foundation, the Campaign Committee for Seattle’s new Waterfront Park, and is involved with countless non-profits throughout Seattle.
 The first in her family to attend college, Jodi earned a Bachelor of Science in Computer Science from Brown University.
-As a software developer at Microsoft, she led the Development team for Microsoft Word and was later instrumental in creating the first version of Microsoft Outlook.
-Jodi is a part of the WaWF transformation because we inspire our members to make positive change in the world and they, in turn, inspire others to do the same.
+As a software developer at Microsoft, she led the Development team for Microsoft Word and was instrumental in creating Microsoft Outlook.
+Jodi is a member of WaWF because we inspire our members to make positive change in the world and they, in turn, inspire others to do the same.
 Leverage at its best.

-Yvonne Hall has been a member of the Foundation since 2001, is the Treasurer of the Board, and chairs the Foundation’s Finance & Investment Audit Committee, which she has served on since 2017.
-During her time with the organization, she also has served on the Membership Committee, several Diversity Partner Grant Committees, and the Pooled Fund Grant Committee.
-Yvonne joined the Washington Women’s Foundation because she believes in the empowerment of women and girls as a source of positive change in our world and enjoys working with like-minded women to bring about those changes.
-She values the opportunity to learn, grow, and be challenged in the supportive and collaborative culture of the Washington Women’s Foundation.
+Yvonne Hall has been a member of the Foundation since 2001 and currently serves on the Finance & Investment Audit Committee.
+During her time with the organization, she has held leadership positions as chair of the Finance & Investment Audit Committee and Treasurer.
+She has also served on the Membership Committee, several Diversity Partner Grant Committees, and the Pooled Fund Grant Committee.
+Yvonne joined the Washington Women’s Foundation because she believes in the empowerment of women and girls as a source of positive change in our world and enjoys working with other women to bring about those changes.
+She values the opportunity to learn, grow, and be challenged in the supportive and collaborative culture of the organization.
 Professionally, Yvonne is one of the founding partners of the Hall & Dornan Capital Partners.
-She and her team of financial professionals (all women) provide holistic planning and wealth management services to individuals and families in multiple states around the United States.
+She and her team of financial professionals (all women) provide holistic planning and wealth management services to individuals and families.
 Yvonne earned and maintains the Certified Financial Planner (CFP®) designation and the credential of Certified Investment Management Analyst (CIMA®).
 She earned a B.S. in Business Administration from Berry College in North Georgia.
-She also is a certified yoga instructor and teaches periodically through Village Green Yoga in Issaquah.
+She also is a certified yoga instructor, practices regularly, and teaches periodically through Smiling Yoga.

 Melinda is an owner and principal at Metrix Engineers in Renton; a firm specializing in mechanical and electrical building consulting and design.
 She leads a team that designs mechanical systems for buildings in the K-12 market sector.
 She is involved in the Washington State Association for Learning Environments serving on the conference and meeting logistic committees.
 In her spare time, she enjoys spending time with her husband and twin toddlers, being outdoors, running, and playing lacrosse.